Digit112/Web-Quiz/README.md

 #### A Note on Implicit QuestionGroup child type deduction.

-When interpreting an Implicit QuestionGroup, then parser must deduce whether the entity is a QuestionList or QuestionGroupList.
+When interpreting an Implicit QuestionGroup, the parser must deduce whether the entity is a QuestionList or QuestionGroupList.
 However, some entities (such as the one below) constitute **both** a valid Question and QuestionGroup.
 In fact, all valid Question objects constitute a valid QuestionGroup.

 `"q": {"answer": "a"}`

 While the above looks like a simple Question in embedded-explicit form, it is also a valid QuestionGroup in implicit form because the value is a valid QuestionList containing a Question in implicit form.
 Written as a QuestionGroup in explicit form:

 ```
-{"label": "q", "questions": {"question": "answer", "answer": "a"}}
+{"label": "q", "questions": [{"question": "answer", "answer": "a"}]}
 ```

 Or, equivalently: